apalbright/thelittledataset/content/post/2017-01-09_ultimate-game-theory.md

 In summary, there are two PBEs for this "throw it to the girl" game: the total silence and all call strategies.
 However, note that the total silence strategy is not Pareto efficient while the all call strategy is.
 I.e., the expected payoffs of 1.7 for the woman and 0.4 for the dude (all call strategy) are larger than 0 payoffs for both (total silence strategy).
 Moreover, the total silence strategy fails "the intuitive criterion," a refinement of the set of equilibria proposed by Cho and Kreps (1987).
 The concept of this requirement is to restrict the set of equilibria to those with "reasonable" off-equilibrium beliefs.
 This allows me (as the creator of the model) to choose between the multiple PBE's previously outlined.
 For a PBE to satisfy the intuitive criterion there must exist no deviation for any type of woman such that the best response of the dude leads to the woman strictly preferring a deviation from the originally chosen strategy.

 Let's explain why the all silent strategy does not satisfy this requirement.
 Imagine a deviation for the dirty player to calling.
 If the woman now calls, the best response for the dude is to throw to her, which yields a payoff of 2 for the woman, which is strictly greater than 0.
 So, the woman prefers this deviation and the intuitive criterion is not satisfied.
 However, the all call strategy passes this criterion.
 Imagine a deviation to silence for the dirty player.
 Then there is no best response for the dude since the payoffs are automatically 0 and 0.
 Since `$2>0$`, the woman doesn't prefer the deviation.
 Similarly, a deviation to silence for the scrub yields 0 instead of 1, which is not preferred either.
 Thus, the all call strategy satisfies the intuitive criterion.
 In effect, when we refine the set of equilibria in this way, we have both types of women calling for the disc and the dude making the throw...
-Sounds like a pretty good equilibrium to me!^[More generally, this will be the case as long as the nature a priori probabilities have the probability of the woman being dirty as 0.5 or greater.]
+Sounds like a pretty good equilibrium to me![^10]

 ## d.
 Recap of "throw it to the girl"

 We have used this "throw it to the girl" set-up and its corresponding **extensive form** in order to discuss **dynamic signaling games**, solving for **perfect bayesian equilibrium**, and refining the set of equilibria using the **intuitive criterion**.

-# Hard cap is on!^[In frisbee parlance, it's time to wrap this all up]
+# Hard cap is on![^11]

 There are endless ways to extend or reform these games in the world of game theoretic concepts.
 My formulations for "calling lines" and "throw it to the girl" are simple by design in order that they lend themselves to discussing some subset of useful concepts.
 However, despite the simplicity of the model builds, I'm happy to be able to arrive at conclusions that involve social behaviors as complex as gender dynamics...
 For example, next time, **instead of yelling "throw it to the girl!" from the sideline, you can always shout: "assuming a gift-giving game payoff structure, it is a perfect bayesian equilibrium satisfying the intuitive criterion for you to throw to open women when they call for it!"** No worries -- if they don't understand, you can always wo[mansplain](https://en.wikipedia.org/wiki/Mansplaining) the concept during the next time-out.